 - 1 lime, juiced

 - 1/2 jalapeño pepper, seeded and minced

 - 1 clove garlic, minced

 - Instructions: In a large bowl place the scooped avocado pulp and lime juice, toss to coat.
 Drain, and reserve the lime juice, after all of the avocados have been coated.
 Using a potato masher add the salt, cumin, and cayenne and mash.
 Then, fold in the onions, tomatoes, cilantro, and garlic.
 Add 1 tablespoon of the reserved lime juice.
 Let sit at room temperature for 1 hour and then serve.

 This dataset is particularly interesting for machine learning because each recipe contains multiple elements, each of which provides additional information about the recipe.
 Current deep learning models excel at learning the relationship between one element and a single other element (e.g., image-to-text, text-to-image, text-to-summarized-text).
-I’ve used this dataset for two deep learning mini-projects so far:
+This dataset has been used for several deep learning projects so far:

 - Recipe summarization: generate a title for a recipe given the corresponding ingredients and instructions